Show Posts

 Phase 1 - This is already in effect.
 When this comes into effect, no new reports of any physics bugs will be accepted, unless the bug is newly introduced in the latest major stable version at the time (or an experimental / RC that is more recent than the latest stable version) - either because the bug relates to a new feature (eg. the new object types), or because the bug is a side effect of another change or bugfix.
 UI bugs may continue to be reported as normal.

-Phase 2 - This will take effect from the 1st July 2023, or from two weeks after V12.14.0 goes stable, whichever comes first.
+Phase 2 - This is already in effect.
 When this comes into effect, no new bug reports (whether physics or otherwise) will be accepted unless either (a) the bug was introduced, either as a side effect of another bug fix or in relation to a new feature, in the latest major stable version (or an experimental / RC that is more recent than the latest stable version) at the time, or (b) the bug causes a crash or hang, or causes data loss.

-Phase 4 - I am not going to set a time for this phase to take effect yet.
+Phase 3 - This will come into effect three months after V12.13.0 goes stable.
 When this comes into effect, no new bug reports will be accepted whatsoever.

 Much like with the phasing out of accepting suggestions, this applies ONLY to the player; bugs with the editor may continue to be reported.
 Also, like with suggestions, this only applies to new reports; any reports that already have been made, but not yet fixed, at the time, will remain open.